Alkathos/Note-Taker/README.md

 ## Credits
 Credit to whoever made the initial files to use and help bring everything together.

+## Future
+Will be adding a delete function later.

 ## Questions
 If you want to collaborate with me in future projects or want to better this repo.
 You can contact me via email f.zaldivar@live.com and you can see my other works at GitHub.
 My username is alkathos, enjoy!